 With cash flows declining, margins tightening, and bad debt increasing, it’s more important than ever to maintain a steady stream of income for your hospital.
 This goal may seem difficult, but there are many opportunities to significantly improve your revenue cycle management.

-The best way to trend your data is to use an enterprise data warehouse (EDW).
-An EDW combines data from your disparate IT systems — clinical, financial, human resources, patient satisfaction scores, and more — and optimizes it for analysis.
+The best way to trend your data is to use the healthcare data operating system(DOS™).
+DOS combines data from your disparate IT systems — clinical, financial, human resources, patient satisfaction scores, and more — and optimizes it for analysis.
 As you review the data, you’ll be able to use visualizations, which will help you better understand the results as you drill down and discover the root cause of certain trends.
 When trending, be sure to look at both hospital and physician billing data for a full picture of your revenue cycle.

 To find out how you compare to other health systems, you can purchase benchmarking data.
 An economical option is HFMA’s (Healthcare Financial Management Association) MAP (Measure, Apply, Perform) initiative, which sets the industry standard for revenue cycle excellence.
 If you’re an HFMA member (a nominal fee), you can access benchmarking data through MAP.

-Trending and mining data with an EDW is invaluable for gaining insights to improve your revenue cycle management.
+Trending and mining data with DOS is invaluable for gaining insights to improve your revenue cycle management.
 But don’t forget an equally important resource: your frontline staff.

 After you’ve identified a roadblock, consult your frontline staff for suggestions about the best way to solve the problem.
 Then, continually check back with them for additional suggestions.
 Reexamine your workflow on a periodic basis, and ask the following questions: